SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 #### Predictive AI Makes Life-Altering Decisions

 - This type of algorithm, in which the rules are developed manually but applied automatically, is commonly employed
-- increasingly, algorithms are used to develop the rules automatically from patterns in past data.
-- the rules are both developed and applied automatically.
-This kind of algorithm is called a model
+- Increasingly, algorithms are used to develop the rules automatically from patterns in past data as well as apply them, and an algorithm whose rules are both developed and applied automatically is called a model.
 - predictive AI: models used for decision-making based on predictions about the future, such as who will do well at a job or who will pay back a loan.
 - an assumption built into much of predictive AI: people with similar characteristics will behave similarly in the future.

 #### A Good Prediction Is Not a Good Decision

-- a fundamental limitation of much of predictive AI: AI can make good predictions if nothing else changes.
-- predictive AI does not account for the impact of its own decisions.
+- A fundamental limitation of much of predictive AI is that it can make good predictions only if nothing else changes, because it does not account for the impact of its own decisions.

 #### Opaque AI Incentivizes Gaming